yanyang729/insight-cc/README.md

 ```

 ## Run
-You can run this project simply by:
+Test and run this project simply by:
 ```bash
 bash run.sh
 ```